wp-plugins/mytube/readme.txt

 * Light weight Plugin for displaying your PlayList Video
 * Responsive design
 * Using Shortcode display data in POST, PAGE, Widget, and also in your php file.
+* Override facilty

 == Installation ==

 = Step-by-step installation documents =
 After downloading the plugin, you will find MyTube PlayList under Plugins.
 Activate your plugin in Wordpress by clicking on "Activate".

+= To override MyTube plugin, Copy "mytube override" folder from mytube plugin folder and Paste it your theme folder and then change on it with your requirement.

 = Configuring Plugin =